-Before selecting a RTA assistant with the support of the Contracting Authority and of the EUD (when the EUD is not the Contracting Authority) a minimum of three candidates must be interviewed.
+Before selecting a RTA assistant with the support of the Contracting Authority and of the EUD (when the EUD is not the Contracting Authority) a minimum of three candidates must be considered.
+It is strongly recommended to interview the short-listed candidates.
 They shall not have been in any contractual relation with the Beneficiary Country public sector during at least the 6 months preceding their hiring.
 The RTA and the Member State PL have the decisive say in the choice of the assistant(s).

 In case a RTA assistant has to be replaced, a new hiring procedure shall be launched.
-However, if on the occasion of the original selection other potentially adequate candidates had been identified and an order of merit have formally been established (and attached to the quarterly interim report), the list can be used to hire a new RTA assistant.
+However, if on the occasion of the original selection other potentially adequate candidates had been identified and an order of merit formally established (and attached to the quarterly interim report), the list can be used to hire a new RTA assistant.